rahulrshetty45/CluelyClone/README.md

 ### Common Issues

+**"System not responding initially"**
+- If the app doesn't work right away, try this quick fix:
+  1. Click the **🎤 Coach** button to stop recording
+  2. Click **↻ Start Over** button
+  3. Click **🎤 Coach** again to restart
+- This resets the audio system and usually fixes initialization issues

 **"No audio capture"**
 - Grant microphone permissions to Terminal/your IDE
 - Check that Electron companion is running (`npm start`)